Break Press Setter and Operator

 Why Work for Expo Technologies?

-• Career Growth & Learning – from day 1, we will provide you with a personalised development plan, training and, where relevant, professional memberships.
+• Career Growth & Learning – from day 1, we will provide you with a personalised development plan, and training.
 Many of our employees have advanced into new or senior roles internally!

 • Financial Rewards – Enjoy an annual discretionary bonus, a competitive pension with a 5% company match, commuting loans, cycle and tech schemes and many retail discounts (from Sainsburys to Disney World) along with financial planning support.
 We will even match your charity fundraising efforts!